brnrd/PromptTube/README.md

-# YouTube Transcript → ChatGPT Prompt (Firefox extension)
+# YouTube transcript → Summary prompt (Firefox extension)

 A lightweight Firefox extension that adds a single button on YouTube watch pages to copy: